 How you carry your gun in summer can change as well.
 While those that live in the arctic tundra often enjoy carrying outside the waistband during cold weather, summer makes us ditch the coats.
 Inside the waistband has been one of the most widely used methods of carrying since the first handgun was made.
 With a spectrum of holster options, you should have no issue finding one that fits your body and your budget.
 While most of these holsters are designed to be supported with belts and loops, holsters with an UltiClip work well when a belt isn’t in the picture.
 This device clamps down and locks the holster onto the material of the waistband.
 If you choose this method, make sure your shorts can support the weight of your gun.
 The laws of physics apply and elastic shorts with a heavy gun will result in hours of you constantly pulling up your shorts —or worse — everything you don’t want hitting the ground!

-Another method of concealed carry to consider is pocket carry.
+Another method of concealed carry clothing for summer is to consider is pocket carry.
 This is just as it sounds.
 You will carry your gun in your strong side pocket.
 A couple notes on this.
 It is essential that you use a pocket holster if you are going to carry this way.
 The trigger must be covered to avoid negligent discharge and you will also want to protect your gun from the lint and debris that inhabit your pocket.
 Choose this holster and make sure you can draw from it.
 Many a time I have seen pocket draws that ended up with the holster coming out with the gun.
 This is not the optimal situation.

 If your pocket and waistband are out, you may consider a carry method known as “deep cover.”
 These utilize gear like the belly band.
 This is honestly little more than a wide piece of elastic with velcro on it and a holster incorporated.
 This is a good option at times and can be worn at different heights on your torso.
 There are other options such as bra carry or even holsters for your underwear — I’d stay clear of these for obvious reasons.
-I believe we can take care of 99 percent of our carry needs with IWB, pocket or belly band gear.
+I believe we can take care of 99 percent of our summer concealed carry needs with IWB, pocket or belly band gear.

-Inside the waistband has been one of the most widely used methods of carrying since the first handgun was made.\
+Inside the waistband has been one of the most widely used methods of carrying since the first handgun was made.

-Now we enter the home stretch of warm weather carry as we discuss the gun you will carry.
+Now we enter the home stretch of summer concealed carry as we discuss the gun you will carry.
 As I perhaps sarcastically alluded to in the opening, I believe you need to carry a quality gun chambered in a decent defensive caliber.
 In many people’s opinion, and mine the .380 ACP is the smallest caliber to consider.
 Improvements in ballistics and bullet design have made the .380 ACP a decent round.
 I personally would push you to the 9mm but you have options.

 Summertime is when many people break out their compact, subcompact and are-you-kidding-me guns.
 The advice I would give you is to make sure you can fight with what you carry.
 If your standard rig is a Glock 17, you may have a little adjustment when you move to a pocket gun.
 The fundamentals of marksmanship still apply, but you will need to make sure you can run the small gun well.
 This means a great deal more than just hitting the target as you stand on the range.
 You need to be able to execute emergency reloads because most of these guns have low capacity.
 You will also need to be able to clear malfunctions in the event they happen.
 You can be the best shooter in the world, but if you can’t keep your gun in the fight you are a bullet sponge.